 After a long wait on the sidelines, the Prime Ministry finally sent the Draft Law on Protection of Competition to the Presidency of the Turkish Parliament on 23 January 2014.
 The Draft Law is designed to introduce new concepts to the Turkish competition cartel regime such as the de minimis defence and the settlement procedure.
-Legislative discussions and consultations on the Draft Law are still ongoing.
+Legislative discussions and consultations on the Draft Law are still ongoing at the Law Commission levels.